50 Canadian Citizenship Test Questions You Need to Know in 2026

 โ

-A major Canadian military victory in WWI (April 1917) โ considered a defining moment for Canadian national identity
+A major Canadian military victory in WWI (April 1917) that many consider a defining moment for Canadian national identity.

 Q16: When did women first get the right to vote federally in Canada?